ryan-txn/tp/docs/DeveloperGuide.md

 3. Compatibility: The application should run on common operating systems (Windows, macOS, Linux).
 4. Maintainability: The code should be well-documented and follow clean code principles for easy future enhancements.
 5. Portability: User data should be easily exportable and importable for backup purposes or switching devices.
+6. UX: The application should make use of intuitive visuals to help the user get insights into his eathing habits.
+7. Performance: The application should respond to all user commands without negatively noticable delay.
+7. Scientific: The app should calculate ideal calorie consumption based on evidence from science.

 ## Glossary